Author’s note: I

 mind seems to be as strangled by the images of the Atlas as Laocoon’s body by the snakes.
 Indeed, the Mnemosyne

-Atlas is composed by what Didi-Huberman has named a “manic enchainment of
+Atlas is composed of what Didi-Huberman has named a “manic enchainment of

 thoughts.”
 Not in vain, the